Stopfeard History, Family Crest & Coats of Arms

 Over in Bootle, Lancashire the Stockport family one half of the manor with the Beetham family.
 "The Stockport family held the other half, and appear to have secured a share of the plough-lands.
 In 1275 Ellen, widow of Robert de Stockport, claimed against Roger de Stockport dower in a messuage, six oxgangs of land, 60 acres of meadow, in Bootle.
 However, this holding was short lived as The Stockport share was transferred before 1292 to Robert de Byron."

 Early History of the Stopfeard family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stopfeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stopfeard research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stopfeard History in all our PDF Extended History products and printed products wherever possible.

 Stopfeard Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Stopfeard have been found, including Stockport, Stopfort, Stopford and others.

 Early Notables of the Stopfeard family (pre 1700)